markrebec/gisture/README.md

 Gisture.run('c3b478ef0592eacad361')
 ```

-For convenience, you can also use gist.github.com URLs, with or without revision information in them
+For convenience, you can also use gist.github.com URLs, with or without revision information in them.

 ```ruby
 Gisture.run('https://gist.github.com/markrebec/c3b478ef0592eacad361')